Live sound mixing: Equipment

 Audio equipment is usually connected together in a sequence known as the signal chain.
 In live sound situations, this consists of input transducers like microphones, pickups, and DI boxes.
 These devices are connected, often via multicore cable, to individual channels of a mixing console.
 Each channel on a mixing console typically has a vertical "channel strip", which is a column of knobs and buttons which are used to adjust the level and the bass, middle register and treble of the signal.
 The audio console also typically allows the engineer to add effects units to each channel (addition of reverb, etc.) before they are electrically summed (blended together).
 A live audio sound mixer basically mixes a bunch of different signals together and then sends that blended signal to outputs (speakers).

+EQ mixing involved adjusting each sound source's equalization (EQ) settings to achieve a desired sound.
+This involves adjusting the frequency, amplitude, and resonance of each sound source.
+EQ can be used to create clarity and depth to the mix, as well as to customize the sound of each instrument or voice.

 Audio signal processing may be applied to (inserted on) individual inputs, groups of inputs, or the entire output mix, using processors that are internal to the mixer or external (outboard effects, which are often mounted in 19" racks).
 An example of an inserted effect on an individual input is patching in an Autotune rackmount unit onto the lead vocalist's track to correct pitch errors.
 An example of using an inserted effect on a group of inputs would be to add reverb to all of the vocalists' channels (lead vocalist and backing vocalists).
 An example of adding effects to the entire output mix would be to use a graphic equalizer to adjust the frequency response of the entire mix.